Redu

 Redu (Ridû) is a village of Wallonia and district of the municipality of Libin, located in the province of Luxembourg, Belgium.

 The village is twinned with Hay-on-Wye in the United Kingdom and was one of the first book towns.

-The village was given new life by the development of the book trade in the 1980s but now faces an uncertain future with the decline in the brick-and-mortar book trade.
+The village was given new life by the development of the book trade in the 1980s but now faces an uncertain future with the decline in the brick-and-mortar book stores.
 Several of the book shops have closed and most of the others are having trouble.

 The ESTRACK Redu Station for the European Space Agency is located about a kilometre away.

 It has also a theme park in the nearby village of Transinne, one of the few in Europe devoted to space and astronautics, Euro Space Center.